-What happens in in vitro cell culture studies does not always reflect what happens in vivo, where the complexity of a living system can often change how compounds interact.
-Whilst initial in vitro studies can often be a great indication of the potential of a compound, and indeed is why they are done, the results are not always the same when tested in mice.
+What happens in in vitro cell culture studies does not always reflect what happens in vivo, as the complexity of a living system can often change how compounds interact.
+While initial in vitro studies can often be a great indication of the potential of a compound, and indeed is why they are done, the results are not always the same when tested in mice.

-We often see studies where fantastic results are observed during cell culture testing, but they fail utterly when moving to a living environment.
-This is because biology is complex and for that reason why we should be cautious before jumping on the bandwagon.
+We often see studies in which fantastic results are observed during cell culture testing, but they fail utterly when moving to a living environment.
+This is because biology is complex, and that is why we should be cautious before jumping on a bandwagon.

 That said, there is no denying that this research is interesting, although the researchers do not touch upon the senolytic properties of fisetin and its influence on senescent cells in this study.
 The researchers here show that fisetin, when added to the diet of SAMP8 mice, does delay some of the accelerated aging observed in this particular mouse strain.

 The team examined levels of specific proteins in the mice related to brain function, responses to stress, and inflammation.
-They found at 10 months there were significant differences between the control group and the group of mice given fisetin.
+They found at 10 months that there were significant differences between the control group and the group of mice given fisetin.
 Mice not given fisetin experienced impaired cognitive ability during tests as well as increased levels of inflammation and stress.
-In the mice they observed that astrocytes and microglia, normally anti-inflammatory, were instead producing excessive levels of inflammation having become dysfunctional.
+In the mice, they observed that astrocytes and microglia, normally anti-inflammatory, were instead producing excessive levels of inflammation, having become dysfunctional.

-The mice given fisetin were another story: there was little difference between their behaviour, cognitive ability, or inflammatory biomarkers, and those of typical 3 month old untreated mice of the same strain.
-The researchers also found no evidence of acute toxicity in the fisetin-treated mice, even at high doses of the compound.
+The mice given fisetin were different: there was little difference between their behavior, cognitive ability, and inflammatory biomarkers and those of typical 3-month-old untreated mice of the same strain.
+The researchers also found no evidence of acute toxicity in the fisetin-treated mice, even with high doses of the compound.

-At the risk of sounding boring, the take home here is that more research is needed before a conclusion can be reached.
+At the risk of sounding boring, the take-home here is that more research is needed before a conclusion can be reached.
 There is no human data and very little data in mice at this point, and it is also unknown if fisetin removes senescent cells in vivo.
-Whilst it is tempting to experiment with the latest supplement, it is probably a little premature to jump on the bandwagon just yet and just stick to eating strawberries.
+While it is tempting to experiment with the latest supplement, it is probably a little premature to jump on the bandwagon just yet; just stick to eating strawberries.